As a beginner when you get started, you come across a plethora of video editing tools.

 It all comes down to your personal preferences and constraints like TIME and MONEY.

-If you have enough time, patience and tight on budget, then Resolve will be the best choice for you.
+If you have enough time, patience, and are tight on budget, then Resolve will be the best choice for you.

 But once you take the time to learn, you can finish a movie free of cost inside of Resolve!